ifilipechau/ifilipechau/README.md

 I'm not yet a senior engineer—but I work every day to earn that title.

-- Exploring cloud technologies (AWS, Azure)
+- Exploring cloud, AI and Machine learning
-- Building real-world tools with AI and machine learning
+- Building useful tools
 - Writing and sharing my knowledge
 - Collaborating on meaningful engineering challenges